BidnessForB/postman-db-agent/README.md

 2. Use the stored procedures for database operations
 3. Test your database operations without direct MySQL access
 4. Build automated tests for your database functionality

+### Postman Package Module

+The project includes `dbAgent-postman-package.js` - a set of utility functions that wrap the database agent API, making it easy to use in Postman scripts:

+- **`sendSQL(querySql)`** - Execute custom SQL queries
+- **`execProcedure(procName, params)`** - Execute stored procedures

+These functions handle HTTP requests to the database agent endpoints and provide a clean interface for database operations within Postman scripts.
+The package is ready to be imported into the Postman package manager for easy reuse across collections.

 ## Benefits